June 9, 2014

 Ideally, you will want to combine an HVAC zoning system with a programmable digital thermostat so that you can have the heated or cooled air directed where you need it at the right time.
 For example, you can set the zone for your living spaces to be comfortable in the early evening when your family is arriving home and spending time together and then for the bedrooms in the late evening when it is time to go to sleep.

 It has been estimated by the U.S. Department of Energy that a properly used zoning system will save a homeowner close to 30 percent of their typical heating and cooling cost.
-That is a substantial savings that will quickly offset the cost of installing one.
+That is a substantial saving that will quickly offset the cost of installing one.
 Call Scott-Lee Heating Company at (314) 200-0788 for more information.